marvinneugebauer/Master/README.md

 ![](images/precision_new.png)

 # Appendix
-The research of my master thesis was acknowleded in this [scientific paper](https://arxiv.org/pdf/2207.03513.pdf).
+The research of my master thesis was acknowledged in this [scientific paper](https://arxiv.org/pdf/2207.03513.pdf).

 #  References
 <a id="1">[1]</a>